Trading Psychology

 If you’ve made it this far, you know the play:

-1. Get a real edge.
-Indicators that are materially better than 50%, non-correlated, and properly tested.
+- Get a real edge.
+Indicators that are materially better than 50% and based on real market dynamics.

 In that order.
 If you reverse the order – which is what 90% of trading-psychology content quietly tells you to do – you’ll spend years fixing the wrong layer.

 Most traders get stuck because they don’t have an honest outside read on which layer is actually broken.
-They think it’s psychology because that’s what the books say.
+They think it’s psychology because it’s easy to beat yourself up.
 It’s almost never psychology.
 It’s almost always edge or risk, with a psychology symptom layered on top.

 Want a Direct Diagnosis?